Learn how easy it is to create an event-driven flow that is triggered by a new message in Slack so that you can perform an action in another app.

 - Open a new browser tab and sign into your Slack workspace.

-- Click the arrow next to your workspace name then click Manage apps.
+- Click the arrow next to your workspace name then click Add apps.

 - In the Search App Directory field, search for â€śSlash Commandsâ€ť.